-I help developers, investors and lenders structure, negotiate and execute energy and other infrastructure financings.
+I help developers, investors, and lenders structure, negotiate, and execute energy and other infrastructure financings.
 Some of my recent experience includes:

-As a project finance attorney, much of my work involves tapping the expertise of the firm’s wide array of talented specialists to assist with both the expected and unexpected issues that arise over the course of a transaction.
+As a project finance attorney, much of my work involves tapping the expertise of the firm’s wide array of talented attorneys to assist with both the expected and unexpected issues that arise over the course of a transaction.